Simple53/Imagebed/README.md

 # Imagebed
-Repository of images for markdown writing.
+Repository of images for markdown writing and uploaded by PicGo.